luoqiaoen/Python-ML-MacOS-Workspace/README.md

 - Deep Learning: Convolutional Neural Networks in Python
 - Deep Learning: Advanced Computer Vision

-Some utility files from https://lazyprogrammer.me/
+Some utility files from Lazyprogrammer at https://lazyprogrammer.me/

 Theory used can be found in Deep Learning (Ian Goodfellow, Yoshua Bengio, and Aaron Courville)